-But how do the other’s do it?
-How do promotional emails still land up in your inbox?
+But how do the others do it?
+How do promotional emails still land in your inbox?
 Professional ESPs specialise in helping you deliver your emails to your customers.
 These are mostly paid services.

 - Create relevant, kickass content.
-Keep it short, crisp, effective!
+Keep it short, crisp, and effective!

 - Optimise your HTML.
 This affects your delivery rate highly, so take a little extra care.